Privacy Policy

 2.1 What kinds of personal information does Consentic collect?

-We will collect personal information about Patients from the Patient, Patient’s Doctor/s,Hospital/s, Health Fund and/or from Medicare.
-The personal information that we may collect andhold about Patients may include:
+We collect personal information about Patients from the Patient, Healthcare provider,, Health Fund and/or from Medicare.
+The personal information that we may collect and hold about Patients may include:

-• the Patient’s name, date of birth, gender, address, telephone and email contact details;
+• Full name, date of birth, gender, contact details, including address, telephone and email;

 • any Procedure Additional Information included by Doctors;

-• any notes made by Doctors and/or Patients in the Patient profile within the Service.
+• any notes made by Healthcare providers or Patients in the Patient profile within the Service.

-In providing the Service, Consentic may require the Patient’s Doctor to verify a Patient’s Consent and sign electronically.
+In providing the Service, Consentic may require the Patient’s Healthcare provider to access the platform, and verify a Patient’s Consent and sign electronically.
 For that purpose the personal information that we may collect and hold about the Doctor may include:

-• the Doctor’s name, date of birth, gender, address, telephone and email contact details;
+• the healthcare providers name and/or entity details, date of birth, gender, address, telephone and email contact details;

-• when a Patient or Doctor completes and electronically signs a consent form;
+• when a Patient or Healthcare provider completes and electronically signs a consent form;

 • when you contact us in person, by phone, via mail, email or online (or when we contact you through any means).